dhanus/learnML/README.md

 **Classes**

-* [Coursera's Machine Learning Class](https://www.coursera.org/learn/machine-learning) is the first introduction to machine learning class that everyone uses.
-Most self-taught data scientists I know have used this class to study for interviews.
+* [Coursera's Machine Learning Class](https://www.coursera.org/learn/machine-learning) - This Coursera class, taught by Andrew Ng, seems to have become the canonical introductory machine learning class everyone uses.
+Most data scientists I know have at some point used this class to study for interviews.

 **Reading**

-* [Machine Learning by Chris Bishop]() is a common introductory machine learning textbook.
+* [Machine Learning by Chris Bishop](http://www.springer.com/gb/book/9780387310732) - Bishop's book is a common introductory machine learning textbook.
 While I know some people who have learned machine learning simply by reading this text, I think that it can be a bit thick if it is your first introduction to machine learning, but is a wonderful reference once you have a better idea of how things fit together.

-* [Machine Learning by Kevin Murphy]() is another common introductor machine learning textbook.
+* [Machine Learning by Kevin Murphy](https://mitpress.mit.edu/books/machine-learning-0) - Murphy's book is another common introductor machine learning textbook.
 This is also a wonderful reference but is a bit hard to read cover to cover.

 **Programming**

-* [SciKitLearn](http://scikit-learn.org/stable/) is a Python library for machine learning that also explains many machine learning techniques quite well in its documentation.
+* [SciKitLearn](http://scikit-learn.org/stable/) - SciKitLearn is a Python library for machine learning.
+Most of the tools provided in it are written with the aim of being usable for those with minimal machine learning background.
+With this goal in mind, the documentation often contains nice resources for describing heuristics or intuiton to better understand the machine learning behind the library.

 ## Deep Learning